Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Bobby Witt Jr. vs. Tigers Preview, Player Prop Bets - September 28

-The Kansas City Royals, including Bobby Witt Jr. (hitting .282 in his past 10 games, with a double, two triples, a home run, four walks and five RBI), battle starting pitcher Sawyer Gipson-Long and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.
+Bobby Witt Jr. -- hitting .282 with a double, two triples, a home run, four walks and five RBI in his past 10 games -- will be in action for the Kansas City Royals against the Detroit Tigers, with Tarik Skubal on the hill, on September 28 at 1:10 PM ET.

 He had two hits (going 2-for-3 with a triple) in his last appearance against the Tigers.